ThembisileNGQ/Akkatecture/README.md

 # Akkatecture

-Akkatecture is a cqrs and event sourcing toolbox for akka.net.
+Akkatecture is a cqrs and event sourcing framework for akka.net.
 Fully optimised around using akka's tell() and event stream pub sub mechanism for event propegation.
 In .net core (targeting netstandard 2.0).

 Go ahead and take a look at [our documentation](http://akkatecture.github.io/docs/getting-started), go over [some concepts](http://akkatecture.github.io/docs/primitives), and read the [tips and tricks](http://akkatecture.github.io/docs/tips-and-tricks).